 Thank you Kristen for sharing your story with us.
 Tell us about K Interiors.
 How did you get started?
 What is your unique approach to design?

 What an amazing story!
 It’s great to see your approach has resonated so well.
 Take us through your creative process.
-How do you approach a space?
+How do you approach a space to create comfortable interiors?

 That is a really great approach to understanding your clients and is often very undervalued.
 When it comes to creating a home, what are your go to styling tips?

 We believe every home needs layers of texture and life.
 We try to use mostly natural materials and always add lots of plants into the spaces that we intend to reform into spaces with comfortable interiors.

 Perfect.
 What are some of your favorite under the radar decor brands?
 What are some of your favorite materials to use?